cesartalves/ruby_metaprogramming_as_spec/README.md

 - by using new, you can "flatten" the scope, therefore using variables from other scopes
 - Blocks vs Procs/Lambdas: Procs and Lambdas can be passed around, cause they are objects

+## 3 Classes

+- As there's always a self, there's always a class
+- The class of main is Object
+- methods defined with "def" become binded to the current class